JuliaPhylo/PhyloTraits.jl/docs/src/man/trait_tree.md

 regression.

-In order to avoid confusion, the function takes in a `DataFrame`, that has an extra column with the names of the tips of the network, labeled `tipNames`.
+In order to avoid confusion, the function takes in a `DataFrame`, that has an extra column with the names of the tips of the network, labeled `tipnames`.
 Here, we generated the traits ourselves, so they are all in the same order.
 ```@repl tree_trait
 using DataFrames